• Latest

 Build a Support Network

-Strong support networks can be made up of family, friends, professionals, and more.
-It is essential to have someone to bounce ideas off of, to share experiences with, and provide emotional support when needed.
+Strong support networks can comprise family, friends, professionals, and more.
+It is essential to have someone to bounce ideas off of, to share experiences with, and to provide emotional support when needed.

 There are also many resources available that can help families build a support network.
 One example is the National Organization on Disability (NOD) website which offers a variety of information and resources related to special needs parenting.